caendesilva/hyde-ui-kit-demo/documentation.md

 The HydePHP UI Kit is still in development and is not yet ready for production use.
 All components including their names can and probably will be changed.

+## Preface

+Please make sure you're familiar with [Laravel Blade](https://laravel.com/docs/blade) before using the HydePHP UI Kit.

+>info Tip: Most components allow you to pass any additional HTML attributes to the element!

 ## Components

 ### Buttons